Mexico - General Info

 By Pat Rains

-Updated to June 2010, this nautical guidebook for cruising boaters covers both sides of Baja, the entire Sea of Cortez (expanded coverage), then continues down the Pacific mainland (Topolobampo, Mazatlan, San Blas, Puerto Vallarta, the Gold Coast, Barra Navidad, Manzanillo, Zihuatanejo, Acapulco, Huatulco to the Guatemala border.
+Updated available for 2015 at Point Loma Publishing This nautical guidebook for cruising boaters covers both sides of Baja, the entire Sea of Cortez (expanded coverage), then continues down the Pacific mainland (Topolobampo, Mazatlan, San Blas, Puerto Vallarta, the Gold Coast, Barra Navidad, Manzanillo, Zihuatanejo, Acapulco, Huatulco to the Guatemala border.
 Cruising anchorages, villages, ports for fuel & provisions, all the marinas, haul-out yards, local services.

 The Sea of Cortez - A Cruiser's Guide